 - 1. The universal identification (UID), also known as the NSHE ID, is a set of data that will be synchronized across all NSHE institutions and will include the following data, as available:

 - a.
-Birthdate:
+Birthdate;

 - b.
 Birthplace (city, state, and country);

 - c.
 Social security number (SSN) or individual taxpayer identification number (ITIN);

 - d.
-Name (primary, preferred, diploma, human resources);
+Name (primary and preferred);

 - e.
-Address (home, mailing, billing, diploma, local, and address maintained by the international student office);
+Address (home, mailing, and billing);

 - f.
-Phone (mobile, home, fax);
+Phone (mobile, home);

 - g.
 FERPA directory release;

 - h.
 Sex;

 - i.
-Gender Identity:
+Gender Identity;

 - j.
 Sexual orientation;

 - k.
 Pronouns;

 - I. Race/Ethnicity; and

 - m.
 Place and date of death and death certificate number.

-- Except as otherwise provided in this subsection, all requests to change student data related

-to the UID must be accompanied by the NSHE Personal Identification Data change form.
+- 2. Except as otherwise provided in this subsection, all requests to change student data related to the UID must be accompanied by the NSHE Personal Identification Data change form.
 Documentation may be submitted in person, by mail or fax, or electronically.
-Documentation

-submitted by mail, fax, or electronically must be accompanied by a copy of a government

-issued photo ID.
+Documentation submitted by mail, fax, or electronically must be accompanied by a copy of a government issued photo ID.